micah686/VnManager/README.md

 ### Please note that all work on v2 of the program has ceased (Visual-Novel-Manager-v2)

 The application is being completely redesinged, using new frameworks.

-The old application archive can be found in the v2-archive branch
+The old application archive can be found in the v2-archive branch.

+This application is still under heavy development.

+If you want to clone this project, make sure that you clone the submodules too, otherwise it won't compile.